 For an overview of all her books (pictured below left), click here.

-A passionate windsurfer, Hoffman often puts the wind and water before the calls of the world.
+A keen windsurfer, Hoffman often puts the wind and water before the calls of the world.
 But recent work has included...

-- Preparing a workshop that she'll be teaching on her books and methods at the Dangerous Oral Histories Conference in Belfast in June 2018, and a presentation for the American Oral History Association conference in Montreal in October.
+- Preparing a workshop on her books and methods for the Dangerous Oral Histories Conference in Belfast in June 2018, and a presentation for the American Oral History Association conference in Montreal in October.

-- Giving a conference presentation in the USA on her recent book for Routledge, Practicing oral history to improve public policies and programs.
+- Giving a conference presentation in Minneapolis on her recent book for Routledge, Practicing oral history to improve public policies and programs

 - Buying a writers' retreat centre nestled between the Bordeaux vineyards and forest, to share with like-minded writers and thinkers

 - Dr. Mathew Staunton, book-making specialist at the Sorbonne University in Paris and editor of Onslaught Press, Oxford, producing a beautiful private collectors' edition of Hoffman's book Savoir faire des Anciens - Un village des Corbieres Maritimes, hier et demain

 - Ethnographic research in Ireland and the Irish-American USA on Catholic ritual practices around the body, home and landscape.
 A transnational study between rural Irish villagers and their Irish-American descendants.
 Explores the place of religions in the multi-cultural, secular twenty-first century, building on work funded by Cambridge University and the University of Notre Dame, USA.